wekesa931/Anata/README.md

 2. Run `git clone git@github.com:antarahealth/scribe2.git`
 3. Login to the npm repository by running `npm login --registry=https://npm.pkg.github.com`
 4. then run `cd scribe2 && npm install`
 5. Create a new `.env` on the root dir and add the required variables from `.env.example`.
-(Reach out to the team for the .env variables)
+The environment variables can be accessed [here](https://antara.1password.com/vaults/vlce5zlfjwpfukscylhotjfbga/allitems/2xfh2jcgdj4y6hfelfe3h2hf3a)
 6. run `npm run dev`

 # Tests